TIBCOSoftware/flogo/docs/content/labs/aws-iot.md

 ## Step 3: Add activities

-You’ll have to add some acvitivities to the flow for it to do something.
+You’ll have to add some activities to the flow for it to do something.
 To add an activity click on the large `+` sign

 ![step 3a](../../images/labs/aws-iot/step3a.png)